 Article 59.
-Implementation of the Convention
+Implementation of the Convention [agreed ad referendum]

-1. Each State Party shall take the necessary measures, including legislative and administrative measures, in accordance with fundamental principles of its domestic law, to ensure the implementation of its obligations under this Convention.

-2. Each State Party may adopt more strict or severe measures than those provided for by this Convention for preventing and combating the offences covered by this Convention.
+- 1. Each State Party shall take the necessary measures, including legislative and administrative measures, in accordance with fundamental principles of its domestic law, to ensure the implementation of its obligations under this Convention. - 2.
+Each State Party may adopt more strict or severe measures than those provided for by this Convention for preventing and combating the offences established in accordance with this Convention.